bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

 1. Select the **Create tool** button to add the tool to your agent.

-## Deploy your agent to Foundry
+## Deploy your agent to Microsoft Foundry

-1. In the designer view, select the **Create on Foundry** button in the bottom-left corner.
+1. In the agent designer view, select the **Create Agent on Microsoft Foundry** button in the bottom-left corner.

 1. Wait for the deployment to complete.

-1. In the VS Code navbar, refresh the **Azure Resources** view.
-Your deployed agent should now appear under the **Agents** subsection.
+1. In the VS Code navbar, refresh the **Resources** view.
+Your deployed agent should now appear under the **Declarative Agents** subsection.

 ## Test your agent in the playground

-1. Right-click on your deployed agent in the **Agents** subsection.
+1. Right-click on your deployed agent in the **Declarative Agents** subsection.

 1. Select **Open Playground** from the context menu.